 Giving a room inside your home a whole new look with paint can be an exciting process, but it is also one filled with choices.
+There are plenty of great resources that will help you learn how to paint your home, but today we want to focus on how to choose the right paint.
 First you have to pick the perfect paint color, taking into account lighting and more permanent fixtures like flooring, furniture, and window treatments.
 Then you have to consider details like paint brand, line, and finish.
-There are plenty of great resources that will help you learn how to find a good interior paint color, but today we want to explore selecting the right paint line and finish for your room.

 Paint finish (or sheen) is the term used to describe how glossy a paint is once it dries.
 Different brands use different terms to classify the finishes they offer, but the most common are: